Selah Season | Purpose Life Church

 Release from Ministry Duties

-A temporary, intentional pause from all leadership responsibilities — creating the margin and space needed for true reflection and rest.
+A temporary, intentional pause from all leadership responsibilities.
+This is not a removal.
+It is a release, creating the margin and protected space needed for true reflection and genuine rest.

 II

-Regular moments of encouragement, soul care, and honest reflection with the Lead Pastors every two weeks.
+Regular check in conversations with your designated Selah Facilitator or pastoral leadership every two weeks.
+These meetings are for encouragement, soul care, and honest reflection.
 You are seen and supported throughout the entire season.

 III